To, The Shareholders

 Policy On Related Party Transaction(S) |

-In compliance with the Listing Regulations, the Company has
+In compliance with the Listing Regulations, the Company has the policy

-in accordance with the amendments to the applicable provisions of the Listing Regulations.
+accordance with the amendments to the applicable provisions of the Listing Regulations.

 The RPT Policy is available on the Company website. |